jonrmar/postgres-jsonb-support/README.md

 ## DockerFile

+For development purpos, use an postgres docker image.
 Go to resource directory and run:

 `docker-compose up`

 ## Getting Started:

-1. Create a table with following columns:
+1. Create a POJO that you want to seriazile os document with at least the followings fields:

-`id serial primary key, document jsonb, created_at date, updated_at date`
+`Long id
+LocalDateTime createdAt
+LocalDateTime updatedAt`

+2. Make a default empty constructor in the POJO

+3. Add an annotation @Entity.
+When initializing the application, the Component Scan will take place and create the respective table with the class name and add fields as jsonb document on database except for the default fields (id, createdAt and updatedAt).
+The default fields (id, createdAt and updatedAt) are used for managment purpose of the table.

-2. Get database connection:
+4. Get database connection:

 `Connection connection = new ConnectionFactory().getConnection("jdbc:postgresql://localhost:5433/docker", "docker", "docker");`

-3. Use operations below.
+5. Use operations below.

 ## Supported database operations:

 1. Insert: `entityDAO.save(Object);`
-2. Find All: `entityDAO.findAll();`
+2. Find All: `entityDAO.findAll(Class);`
-3. Find: `entityDAO.find( filters... );`
+3. Find: `entityDAO.find( filters..., Class );`
 4. Update `entityDAO.update(Object, filters... )`
-5. Delete `entityDAO.delete( filters... )`
+5. Delete `entityDAO.delete( filters..., Class)`
+6. Select Native Query: `entityDAO.selectNativeQuery(query, Class)`
+6. Native Query: `entityDAO.selectNativeQuery(query)`

 ### Filters supported:
 * eq : =